vrtmrz/obsidian-livesync/updates.md

 Note at 0.22.2: **Now, to rescue mobile devices, Maximum file size is set to 50 by default**.
 Please configure the limit as you need.
 If you do not want to limit the sizes, set zero manually, please.

 #### Version history
+- 0.22.12:
+  - Changed:
+    - The default settings has been changed.
+  - Improved:
+    - Default and preferred settings are applied on completion of the wizard.
+  - Fixed:
+    - Now Initialisation `Fetch` will be performed smoothly and there will be fewer conflicts.
+    - No longer stuck while Handling transferred or initialised documents.
 - 0.22.11:
   - Fixed:
     - `Verify and repair all files` is no longer broken.